 Here's an experience canvas our AUG team worked through.

 Document and assign owners for the steps your team needs to deliver the MVE (minimum viable experience) and test your hypothesis.
 Be sure to include due dates for each step so the project doesn't stall out – don't let your beautiful new experience canvas becomes "shelfware"!

-Don't stress if you don't finalize the entire canvas in one session.
+Don't stress if you don't finalize the entire canvas in one session – this is a lean process, after all.
 Some teams spend a week or more iterating on it.